Why should you take special care of WooCommerce order emails?

 YayMail is a full-fledged email builder framework, just like Elementor is a versatile website page builder.
 In the above tips and tricks, I’m using the free version which already fills my needs.

-If you wish to apply these advanced email customizations to other WooCommerce email templates, please note that YayMail comes with plenty of addons.
+If you wish to apply these advanced email customizations to other WooCommerce email templates, please take into consideration that YayMail comes with plenty of add-ons.
 Depending on which WooCommerce extensions you’re deploying in your online store, you can find here all the available dedicated email customizer addons.

 Some notable plugins with WooCommerce email templates that YayMail addons can helpfully customize are including: